A Guide to Events and Festivals in Shetland

 Norwick Up Helly Aa – (Last Saturday of February) Cancelled for 2021

-South Mainland Up Helly Aa – 9th March 2018
+Walls Junior Up Helly Aa – 9th March 2019

 In other island communities, January, February and March are the quietest months of the year, but this is not so in Shetland.
 The last Tuesday of January is when one of the biggest events of the year takes place – Up Helly Aa!
 Around 1,000 guizers, led by the Jarl and his squad, take part in a spectacular torchlit procession around the streets of Lerwick, before setting alight a purpose-built Viking galley.
 Should you miss Lerwick Up Helly Aa, there are other fire festivals which take place throughout Shetland during January, February and March.